OpenEvalProject/evals/manuscripts/elife-53901/v2/manuscript.md

 To verify that the ensemble was not dependent on small subset of the NOE restraints, structure calculations were repeated where a random fraction of long-range NOE restraints were excluded (10%).
 This was repeated a total of 10 times, where in each run a different fraction of data was withheld, such that all long-range NOE-derived restraints were excluded at least once.
 In all of these calculations, the same overall fold and ion pairings of gating residues were observed as in the final reported structure.
 The primary difference between the 10 runs was the precision to which the ensemble was determined, which demonstrates that the final structures (represented by PDB 6MIE, see also Figure 2) are not dependent on any specific subset of long-range NOE-derived restraints.

-## Oocyte expression
+### Oocyte expression

 Stage V or VI oocytes were obtained from Xenopus laevis by laparotomy.
 All procedures were performed in accordance with the protocol approved by the Washington University Animal Studies Committee (Protocol # 20190030).
 Oocytes were digested by collagenase (0.5 mg/ml, Sigma Aldrich, St Louis, MO) and injected with channel cRNAs (Drummond Nanoject, Broomall).
 Each oocyte was injected with cRNAs (9.2 ng) of WT or mutant KCNQ1, with or without KCNE cRNAs (2.3 ng).
 Injected cells were incubated in ND96 solution (in mM): 96 NaCl, 2 KCl, 1.8 CaCl2, 1 MgCl2, 5 HEPES, 2.5 CH3COCO2Na, 1:100 Pen-Strep, pH 7.6) at 18°C for at least 2 days before recording.

-## Two-electrode voltage clamp (TEVC) and voltage-clamp fluorometry (VCF)
+### Two-electrode voltage clamp (TEVC) and voltage-clamp fluorometry (VCF)

 Microelectrodes (Sutter Instrument, Item #: B150-117-10) were made with a puller (Sutter Instrument, P-97), and the resistances were 0.5–3 MΩ when filled with 3 M KCl solution.
 Ionic currents were recorded by TEVC in ND96 bath solutions.
 Whole-oocyte currents were recorded using a CA-1B amplifier (Dagan, Minneapolis, MN) with Patchmaster (HEKA) software.
 The currents were sampled at 1 kHz and low-pass-ﬁltered at 2 kHz.
 All recordings were carried out at room temperature (21–23°C).
 For experiments comparing the current amplitude of the KCNQ1 channel with and without KCNE1 co-expression, steps were taken to control oocyte channel expression that can confound current amplitude comparison.
 RNAs encoding for each mutant KCNQ1 channel were injected the same day, with and without KCNE1 RNAs co-injection.
 The cells injected with the same mutant KCNQ1 RNA were later recorded during the same day after channel expression.
 This controls for channel expression for each mutant with and without KCNE1 co-expression and allows for current amplitude comparison within each mutant.
 For XE991 and chromanol 293B experiments, the cells were held at −20 mV holding potential and pulsed to +40 mV (4 s) and −40 mV (2 s) every 20 s.
 Each cell was first recorded under control ND96 solution until steady state.
 Stock XE991 (10 mM) and Chromanol 293B (100 mM) were added after ionic current in control and XE991 solutions reached steady state, respectively.
 Stock drugs were added to achieve final dilution of 5 µM XE991 and 150 µM chromanol 293B.
 All cRNA amounts were doubled for VCF experiments to achieve higher surface expression level.
 Oocytes were incubated for 30 min on ice in 10 μM Alexa 488 C5-maleimide (Molecular Probes, Eugene, OR) in high K+ solution in mM (98 KCl, 1.8 CaCl2, 5 HEPES, pH 7.6) for labeling.
 Cells were washed three times with ND96 solution to remove the labeling solution, and recordings were performed in ND96 solution on the CA-1B amplifier setup.
 Excitation and emission lights were filtered by a FITC filter cube (Leica, Germany, for Alexa 488) and the fluorescence signals were collected by a Pin20A photodiode (OSI Optoelectronics).
 The signals were then amplified by an EPC10 (HEKA, analog filtered at 200 Hz, sampled at 1 kHz) patch clamp amplifier and controlled by the CA-1B amplifier to ensure fluorescence signals were recorded simultaneously with currents.
 All other chemicals were from Sigma Aldrich.

-## Electrophysiology data analysis
+### Electrophysiology data analysis

 Data were analyzed with IGOR (Wavemetrics, Lake Oswego, OR), Clampfit (Axon Instruments, Inc, Sunnyvale, CA), Sigmaplot (SPSS, Inc, San Jose, CA), and custom MATLAB (MathWorks, MA) software.
 The instantaneous tail currents following test pulses were normalized to the maximal current to calculate the conductance-voltage (G-V) relationship.
 Because of photo-bleaching, fluorescence signals were baseline subtracted by fitting and extrapolating the first 2 s signals at the −80 mV holding potential. ΔF/F was calculated after baseline subtraction.
 Fluorescence-voltage (F-V) relationships were derived by normalizing the ΔF/F value at the end of each four-seconds test pulse to the maximal value.
 F-V and G-V curves were fitted with either one or the sum of two Boltzmann equations in the form 1/ (1+exp(−z*F*(V−V1/2)/RT)) where z is the equivalent valence of the transition, V1/2 is the voltage at which the transition is half maximal, R is the gas constant, T is the absolute temperature, F is the Faraday constant, and V is the voltage.
 Current inhibition from XE991 was calculated by using the steady-state current amplitude at the end of the four-seconds test pulse in control (Icontrol) and drug (IXE991 or Ichromanol) solutions.
 The fraction of XE991 inhibition was calculated by first subtracting Ichromanol from Icontrol and IXE991 to account for endogenous current contamination.
-XE991 inhibition fraction was then calculated utilizing the ratio of the chromanol-subtracted current with the following equation:(1)fXE991=1-IXE991-IchromanolIcontrol-Ichromanol=Icontrol-IXE991Icontrol-Ichromanol
+XE991 inhibition fraction was then calculated utilizing the ratio of the chromanol-subtracted current with the following equation:

+$$
+f_{XE991}=1-\frac{I_{XE991}-I_{chromanol}}{I_{control}-I_{chromanol}}=\frac{I_{control}-I_{XE991}}{I_{control}-I_{chromanol}}
+$$